 Read the question and answer below to get in-depth massage therapy accreditation information, including the organizations that accredit massage schools.

-You’ll also find out the importance of attending an accredited massage school and a list of accredited massage schools.
+You’ll also find out the importance of attending an accredited school and get a list of accredited massage schools.

 What is massage therapy accreditation?